BhagyashriBagade/Pizza-Sales-Analysis/README.md

 # SQL-Project

-Hello, and thanks for stopping by!
-This repository contains examples of SQL I've written for solo projects and while working through SQL, Python and data analytics courses.
-Below are a few highlighted projects, including data visualizations I created using Microsoft Power BI.

-## Highlighted Projects
+This project showcases Sql queries and data analysis techniques used to extract insights from a sample database.

-Pizza Sales Analysis - SQL : In this project, I used a dataset of pizza sales of Pizzahut to analyze data and find insights of sales.
+## Pizza Sales Analysis - SQL

+This project analyzes pizza sales data using SQL to extract insights and trends of sales.
+The dataset includes information from a pizza chain, and the queries aims to answer question about customer behaviour, sales performance,and product popularity.

+## Approach
+- Data cleaning.
+- Exploratory Data Analysis.
+- Write SQL queries to extract insights & answer the business questions.